Turning on the tap in the office shouldn’t scald your hands. So, what can you do to fix that? Have you ever heard of a thermostatic mixing valve?

 What is The Difference Between a Tempering Valve and a Thermostatic Mixing Valve?

 Usually, tempering valves are installed in smaller domestic water heating systems.
 TMVs are fitted where there is a larger demand for accurate heater temperature control, like hospitals and schools.

 How Long Does a TMV Last?

 TMVs are generally very reliable.
 Some studies have shown that if installed correctly, they could last years.
 This shows the importance of using professional services for your installation.
-But of course it also depends on conditions it was used in as well as how often it receives maintenance.
+But of course, it also depends on conditions it was used in as well as how often it receives proper plumbing maintenance.

 Ensuring that you have your water heating system properly maintained by the experts at Banjo Nominees will definitely increase your TMV’s lifespan.